Environmental consequences, risks, and issues of doing laundry.

 You might think putting on a load of washing has little impact, but you would be wrong.
 The chances are that how you do things is contributing to a big problem globally.
 Let us explain the environmental impact of doing your laundry.

 Commercial detergents are full of nasty chemicals and synthetic ingredients that are not great for the environment.
 These heavy metals, foaming agents, cleaners, and toxic chemicals end up going down the drain and subsequently entering the waterways.
 Most of these ingredients pose significant threats to wildlife, sealife, and flora, as well as us humans.
-Opting for a natural, sustainable, eco-friendly laundry product that doesn’t contain these harsh chemicals is a far better alternative and eco friendly choice that will benefit us all in the long run.
+Opting for a natural, sustainable, eco-friendly laundry product such as eco wash power that doesn’t contain these harsh chemicals is a far better alternative and eco friendly choice that will benefit us all in the long run.

 Some 60% of plastic particles found in waterways can be attributed to laundry.
 The particles of plastic that break off synthetic clothing when it is washed, then breaks down into even smaller pieces that flow in the water and can even waft in the air.
 These microplastics are bad for fish, wildlife, and humans and we need to do more to stop how much we are pumping into the environment.
 Using a reusable laundry bag to put your synthetic items in while you wash them is one of the most effective sustainable, eco friendly steps you can take, when its comes to eco-friendly laundry.